 Messina is the third-largest city in Sicily.
 In Messina's port, you'll find beautiful architecture and stunning views.
 It is hard to believe that much of the architecture managed to survive an earthquake followed by a tidal wave in 1908.
 To explore more of Sicily, consider booking an excursion to Taormina and Castelmola, where you can spend the day getting to know these two medieval villages.

 Another option is Savoca and Forza d'Agro which takes you to these two other villages.
 Savoca is both beautiful and has an important artistic heritage.
 In Forza d'Agro, don't miss the views overlooking the Arab-Norman castle of Capo Sant'Alessio and the coastline.
 You can also explore options to do some wine tasting, learn about prior volcanic eruptions, and more.

 In Florence, don't miss attractions such as the famous Leaning Tower in Pisa or Michelangelo's David.
 You can also embark on a Pisa tower climb!
 Take a cruise along the Ligurian coast or explore Tuscany and do some wine tasting.
 Visit the famous seaside area of Cinque Terre.
 You can also book an excursion to visit the medieval town of San Gimignano and have lunch at a nearby farm.
 Another option from Florence is to take a Jeep tour of the marble quarries in the Apuan Alps, where you can see how craftspeople have excavated the world-famous Carrara marble for centuries.

 Now all that remains for you is to decide which Italy cruise you are booking.
-While you are making up your mind, don't forget to sign up for Norwegian cruise deals.
+While you are making up your mind, don't forget to sign up for Ofertas de cruceros Norwegian.
 You'll get all the latest specials and offers delivered right to your inbox.